Kolobos: Plot summary

 The film cuts between scenes of a hospitalized woman who was discovered with severe facial lacerations, speaking only the word "kolobos", as well as a group of young adults who have answered a personal ad seeking people to participate in a Big Brother-esque film.
 The group is made up of the director, Carl, and five participants, the peppy Tina, actress Erica, Tom the jokester, and Gary the college dropout.
 The fifth member, Kyra, is an artist living in a group home and taking anxiety medications.

 Soon after they arrive the group discovers that the house is full of deadly traps, one of which kills TIna, and that they have been locked inside with no way to contact the outside world.
 Kyra begins to experience strange visions, but she is uncertain if they are a product of her mind or some external person or entity.
 She also sees a man in black, who murders Carl and Gary.
 Tom and Erica discover that several of Kyra's drawings resemble the traps and deaths seen thus far and suspect her of being the murderer.
 They lock her in a bathroom and head into the basement to search for an exit, only for a trap to kill Erica.
 Kyra manages to escape from the bathroom and goes in search of the others.
 She comes across Tom, who goes missing soon after.
 She eventually makes her way into one of the basement rooms, where the man in black has strung up his victims to resemble Kyra's drawings.
 He and Kyra then struggle, during which she manages to kill him with a pool cue before escaping.

 The film cuts to the hospital, where the doctor tells Kyra that they were unable to find any evidence of the crimes or house.
 The doctor then implies that no one ever attacked Kyra and that she wounded herself.
-Indignant, Kyra returns to her home where she begins to hallucinate voices and imagine the traps from the house while saying that it "just me".
+Indignant, Kyra returns to her home where she begins to hallucinate voices and imagine the traps from the house while saying that it's "just me".
 She then hears the voice of the man in black, which is coming from a straight razor that she uses to cut herself.
 The voice tells her that there is something that it wants her to do.
 She is then shown placing an identical order to the one given at the beginning of the film, revealing that the events were all in her head and that she is now planning to make them a reality.